vlkv/hackernoon_article_1/README.md

 ## How to run the complete example
-The complete sources of the example discussed in this article is in my GitHub [repo](https://github.com/vlkv/hackernoon_article_1/tree/master).
+The complete sources of the example discussed in this article are in my GitHub [repo](https://github.com/vlkv/hackernoon_article_1/tree/master).
 What you need to do as a prerequisite is:
 - Install the latest Go (I used `go version go1.19.5 linux/amd64`) according to their official [instructions](https://go.dev/doc/install).
 - Install the latest TinyGo (I used `tinygo version 0.27.0 linux/amd64 (using go version go1.19.5 and LLVM version 15.0.0)`) according to their official [instructions](https://tinygo.org/getting-started/install/).